Prediction and control of spatiotemporal chaos by learning conjugate tubular neighborhoods: Results

 \subsection{Test trajectories}

-As the first set of results \figref{test_po1}{} shows two test trajectories, that were initiated in the vicinity of $\PO_{32.80}$ by the same procedure as the training trajectories but were not contained in the training dataset along with the corresponding model predictions.
-The top panels (A--E) of \figref{test_po1}{} show a trajectory that is initially very close to the orbit and the bottom panels (F--J) illustrate another case where the initial state is further away.
-The leftmost panels (\figref{test_po1}{A and F}) show the test trajectories as projections onto the $\PO_{32.80}$'s principal components, next to their projections in the three-dimensional latent space (\figref{test_po1}{B and G}). \figref{test_po1}{C and H} show the same trajectories on the plane of observables where the horizontal and vertical axes correspond to the instantaneous rates of power input $P$ and the time derivative of the kinetic energy $\dot{\KE} = P - \varepsilon$, respectively.
+As the first set of results, \figref{test_po1}{} shows two test trajectories, that were initiated in the vicinity of $\PO_{1}$ by the same procedure as the training trajectories but were not contained in the training dataset along with the corresponding model predictions.
+The top panels (A--E) of \figref{test_po1}{} show a trajectory that is initially very close to the orbit with the minimum relative distance approximately $d_0 \approx 0.017$ and the bottom panels (F--J) illustrate another case where the initial state is further away with $d_0 \approx 0.29$.
+These relative distances were determined as \eq{min_rel_dist}{ d_0 = \min_{t \in [0, T_p]} \| \xi_p(t) - \xi_0 \| / \| \xi_p(t) \|, } where $\xi_p(t)$ are the symmetry-reduced states on the periodic orbit and $\xi_0$ is the initial symmetry-reduced state.
+The leftmost panels (\figref{test_po1}{A and F}) show the test trajectories as projections onto the $\PO_{1}$'s principal components, next to their projections in the three-dimensional latent space (\figref{test_po1}{B and G}). \figref{test_po1}{C and H} show the same trajectories on the plane of observables where the horizontal and vertical axes correspond to the instantaneous rates of power input $P$ and the time derivative of the kinetic energy $\dot{\KE} = P - \varepsilon$, respectively.
 Here, I chose the $(P, \dot{KE})$-plane as opposed to the $(P,\varepsilon)$-plane which is more frequently encountered in the literature because the latter results in trajectories squashed around the diagonal leaving most of the figure panel as a white space; see \cite{cvitanovic2010on} for the comparisons of two cases.
 Also plotted in each trajectory visualization \figref{test_po1}{A--C and F--H} are the corresponding model predictions (green) and the periodic orbit (dashed blue).
 The rightmost space-time plots in \figref{test_po1}{} show the symmetry-reconstructed test trajectories and predictions, which are visually indistinguishable from one another.
-The analogous test trajectories and the corresponding model predictions for $\PO_{43.61}$ are shown in \figref{test_po3}{}, where the panels are organized in the same order as \figref{test_po1}{}.
+The analogous test trajectories and the corresponding model predictions for $\PO_{2}$ are shown in \figref{test_po3}{}, where the panels are organized in the same order as \figref{test_po1}{}.
 These results clearly show that the models can generalize to predict trajectories that are not included in the training dataset.

 \fig{prediction_errors}{Prediction errors in the space of the scalar fields $u(x, t)$ and symmetry-reduced states $\xi(t)$ (top) as well as on the domain-integrated observables power input $P$ and the rate of dissipation $\varepsilon$ (bottom) as a function of time.
 Dashed and dotted vertical lines indicate the episodes shown in \figref{pred_po1}{} and \figref{pred_po3}{}, respectively.}